luciany/nodejs-workshops/workshop02.md

 What this Workshop Covers
 --------

-In the [previous workshop](https://github.com/strongloop/nodejs-workshops/blob/master/workshop01.md) we learned about how Node.js works, installed the [StrongLoop Node distribution](http://strongloop.com/products) and built some starter apps.
+In [workshop 1](https://github.com/strongloop/nodejs-workshops/blob/master/workshop01.md) we learned about how Node.js works, installed the [StrongLoop Node distribution](http://strongloop.com/products) and built some starter apps.

 One of those applications was a simple web server based on the core `http` library: